-But when Jesus mentioned neighbour, the man of the law asked him, “Who is my neighbour?”
+But when Jesus mentioned his neighbour, the man of the law asked him, “Who is my neighbour?”

-In today’s blog, I want to talk about the cost of courage, and why it’s of utmost importance to count the cost and find the courage to love your neighbour AS YOURSELF!
+In today’s vlog, I want to talk about the cost of courage, and why it’s of utmost importance to count the cost and find the courage to love your neighbour as yourself!

 Who's Your Neighbour?

 In the story of the Good Samaritan, Jesus goes on to explain how a Gentile was beaten, stripped, and left to die on the side of the road.

 The Gentile was suffering and yet people just kept walking by ignoring his pain, one was even a priest.
 But, because Gentiles where low class in society, he didn’t want to be seen associating with him or take the time to help save his life.

 However, a Samaritan walked by and took pity on him.
 A Samaritan, who were notorious for not being the nicest people, took the time to help him.